 - Name of the department and the contact person in the department (TU Dortmund University).

 - Name of participating universities and role distribution (coordinating/receiving or sending institution)

 - Brief description of the content of the BIP

 - Teaching and learning methods and expected learning/training outcomes

 - Field of study of the students

-If the BIP is coordinated by TU Dortmund University, funds for the organization for the BIP can be disbursed to the department.
-For this purpose, the notification of the planned use is also important.
+If the BIP is coordinated by TU Dortmund University, funds for the organization of the BIP can be issued to the department.
+For this purpose, a description of the planned use of these funds is also important.

 Search & People Search